-In FY 2016, the KHRC received a total of \$1,565,179 in ESG funds.
+In FY 2020, the KHRC received a total of \$1,648,274 in regular ESG funds.
 KHRC awarded ESG funds for services in street outreach, emergency shelters, homelessness prevention, rapid re-housing, HMIS, and administrative activities.
 These activities were targeted to households that were literally homeless or at imminent risk of homelessness with incomes 0-30% of Area Median Family Income (AMFI) and to individuals and families in the following at-risk homeless categories: chronically homeless, HIV/AIDS, elderly, veterans, mental health, youth, domestic violence victims and substance abuse.
-During FY2016, a total of 2,696 persons were housed in the shelters, Street Outreach assisted a total of 82 persons, Rapid Re-Housing assistance was provided to 521 persons, Homeless Prevention assistance was provided to 170 persons.
+During FY2020, a total of 3,463 persons.
+Homelessness prevention served 288 persons, rapid re-housing served 698 persons, emergency shelter assisted 2,295 persons, and 126 persons in street outreach.
+KHRC also received an additional \$14,852,352 in ESG-CV and successfully committed funds by the deadline, and is assisting qualified populations through service providers.